 Our Fort Adams show is an appearance event that mainly has a focus on the workmanship of the particular vehicle being shown, with a smaller regard for authenticity.
 Automobiles are grouped into Classes composed of similar types, and years of production, to facilitate judging; comparing apples to apples.
 The authenticity of the automobiles is not in question, except when an automobile clearly falls outside the criteria of the specific class (such as a Kit Car being in a Class where only original vehicles should be present).

-Judging will not be on a points system but will be generally based by the entrant judge on:
+Judging will not be on a points system but will be generally based by the peer-entrant judge on: